Maxed-Out Credit Card: Consequences and Steps to Bounce Back

 • Establish an emergency fund: Without an emergency fund, you’ll likely resort to using your credit card in a pinch, which could lead you to max out your credit card.
 To avoid ending up in this situation, aim to stash away at least three to six months of living expenses.
 If that seems like a tall order, start with one month of living expenses, and go from there.

-• Request an increase to your credit limit: If you increase your credit limit, it would lower your credit use.
-However, keep in mind that you also run the risk of racking up a higher credit bill.
+• Request an increase to your credit limit: If you can increase your credit limit, it would automatically lower your credit utilization.
+While this can benefit your credit profile, it also allows you to run up a higher credit bill.
 When considering requesting a credit limit increase, you’ll want to make sure you won’t end up simply spending more.

 How Maxed-Out Credit Cards Can Affect Your Credit Score

-When you carry a high balance on a card, it drives up your credit utilization ratio, which can drag down your score.
+As mentioned, carrying a high balance on your credit card drives up your credit utilization ratio, which can drag down your score.
 It’s generally recommended to keep the amount of your total credit you’re using at no more than 30%, preferably closer to 10%.
 If your cards are all maxed out, your ratio is closer to 100%.

 Tips on Bouncing Back from a Maxed-Out Credit Card

-If you’ve hit your credit card spending limit, it is possible to recover.
-Here are some tips for how to bounce back from what happens when you max out your credit card.
+If you’ve hit your credit card spending limit, it’s possible to recover.
+Here are some tips for how to bounce back from maxing out your credit card.

 Consider a Balance Transfer Card